34 Little Life Skills Everyone Needs to Be a Grown-Up

 Balance a budget

 The old advice used to be that everyone needed to know how to balance their checkbook, but thanks to digital banking and credit cards, it seems that check registers have gone the way of the woolly mammoth.
 But that doesn’t mean that budgeting, perhaps the most important household skill there is, should too.
 In lieu of a physical accounting, make sure you know how to track your income and expenses.
 You can create your own spreadsheet at home or use an app like You Need a Budget, but whatever you do, make sure you do it.
-Check out our tips for making a budget you can realistically stick to.
+Start by checking out these tips for making a budget you can realistically stick to.

 For such a short word, it’s amazing how many of us have a hard time saying it.
 But learning how to graciously but firmly say “no”—without padding it with excuses or white lies—is a critical life skill.
 If you’re one of those people who automatically says “yes” when someone asks you to do something and feels guilty saying “no,” try saying “I need to think about it” instead.
 That will give you time to think through your schedule and decide if it’s something you can really do without the pressure of having the person’s pleading eyes boring into you.
 And remember: Every time you say “yes” to one thing (like working late), you’re also saying “no” to everything else (like the gym, dinner with your family, and a reasonable bedtime).

 Boil an egg

 Eggs are a cheap source of quality protein, and when you boil them you add portable to their list of wonderful qualities.
 But boiling the perfect egg can be tricky—too short and you end up with gross gooey whites, too long and you have a bouncy ball that crumbles when you try to bite into it.
 Listen up adults: It doesn’t have to be hard.
 Follow these easy steps for boiling an egg, and you’ll be set for snack time.
-Check out these essential recipes you should know by the time you’re 35.
+Also, make sure you learn these essential recipes you should know by the time you’re 35.